NannanLi999/AIRR/README.md

 # AIRR
-Official code of Supervised Attribute Information Removal and Reconstruction for Image Manipulation
+Official code of Supervised Attribute Information Removal and Reconstruction for Image Manipulation. [[pdf]](https://arxiv.org/abs/2207.06555)

 ## Dependencies
 Our code is built on Python3, Pytorch 1.11 and CUDA 11.3.